-Interim dividends and distributions are simultaneously proposed and declared because the Company's memorandum and articles of association grant the Directors the authority to declare interim dividends and distributions.
+Interim dividends and distributions are simultaneously proposed and declared, because the Company's articles of association grants the Directors the authority to declare interim dividends and distributions.
 Consequently, interim dividends and distributions are recognised immediately as a liability when they are proposed and declared.

-(ai) Foreign currencies
+(ah) Foreign currencies